tranVhau/Vehicle_Wrong_Lane_Detector/README.md

 visit: https://github.com/ultralytics/ultralytics#models for more

-Or you can also use my trained model
+Or you can also use my trained model (already in repository best.pt)

 ```
 wget https://